 8. In line 162, the authors describe the complex rotation maize roots as "more functional."
 And, in line 245, the authors claim the complex rotation achieved a more efficient root system with less resource investment.
 However, roots respond to resource availability as noted by the authors in a separate part of the discussion.
 Previous publications from the same field experiment note differences in POC, microbial activity, and soil physical properties.
 It would be more appropriate to frame the difference in root system architecture to be a result of differences in soil properties rather than the maize plant investing in steeper and cheaper roots especially since the maize genotype is the same.
 In the Lazicki et al., they note that differences in root length density seem to correlate with POC content.

 This is true.
 It’s more that the roots are responding to something and that is resulting in different root structures which appear to offer advantages in certain conditions.
+NEEDS WORK

+(ML: I would emphasize that changes in soil physical, chemical, and biological properties due to cropping systems and soil amendment create opportunities for dynamic responses by maize roots, which can be linked to yield enhancement, at least under certain environmental conditions.)

-NEEDS WORK Minor comments: 1.
+Minor comments: 1.
 Degradation of the alfalfa root biomass will impact N and P availability and likely influences rooting.
 In addition, the weather conditions will influence microbial activity and litter decomposition rates.

+Yes, that’s true.
+To accommodate differences in nutrient addition between cropping systems, N fertilization followed protocols associated with the Late Spring Nitrate Test, and P fertilization followed recommendations based on soil samples drawn from individual plots.

 2. In table 3, it's unclear how the timing of maize growth advantage is determined/calculated.